VINCENT MEMORIAL HOSPITAL FOUNDATION

 Early Mission and Support

 Vincent Memorial Hospital was founded in 1891 by the friends of Mrs. Mary Ann Vincent, a generous Boston actress who had a great heart for women in need.
 Dedicated to the care of wage-earning women, the freestanding hospital was originally located at 44 Chambers St. in the West End of Boston, near Massachusetts General Hospital (photo: Eaton Ward in the original hospital).
 The hospital’s early medical staff consisted of Grace Wolcott, MD, and Lena V. Ingraham, MD, and the hospital’s governance was led by a Board of Trustees.
 In addition, a Board of Managers, a group of volunteers serving Vincent patients and staff, was initiated, as well as the Vincent Club, a prominent group of donors.
 All groups are active today.
+In 2019, Boston Mayor Martin J. Walsh proclaimed September 18, the birthday of Mary Ann Vincent, to be Mary Ann Vincent Day in honor of the famed actress and humanitarian, who inspired a legacy of excellence in women’s healthcare.

 Growth and Merger with Mass General